BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/SurfaceNetsFilter.md

 Nodes that appear on the exterior of a volume have Node Type values starting at 10 and going up from there.
 For instance, a triple line that is also on the exterior of the volume should have a value of 12.

 ![Exterior Node Types](Images/SurfaceNets_NodeType_Exterior.png)

+## Notes

+This filter should be used in place of the "QuickMesh Surface Filter".

 % Auto generated parameter table will be inserted here